 After you return home, you should rest and avoid lifting heavy objects and strenuous exercise for at least 24 hours.
 You should avoid smoking permanently (since this is a major cause of atherosclerosis).
 If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your physician.
 Any change in color in your leg or arm (depending on where your dialysis access is located) and any pain or a warm feeling in the area where the catheter was inserted should be promptly reported to your physician.

 After an angioplasty or stent placement procedure you may be instructed to take one or more medications (such as aspirin, or blood thinners such as Plavix®, Lovenox® or Coumadin®) for a period of time.
-These medications can prevent blood clots from forming at the site of arterial treatment during healing.
+These medications can prevent blood clots from forming at the site of treatment during healing.
 The effect of Coumadin® will be monitored with frequent blood tests.

 Catheter-directed Thrombolysis: Many patients experience some side effects after thrombolysis.
 Pain is the most common and can readily be controlled by pain medication taken by mouth or given through your IV.

 Who interprets the results and how do I get them?